nagapavan525/cheatsheets/README.md

 # cheatsheets
-Ready to use scripts or cool hacks
+Ready to use pytorch, Deep Learning scripts and cool hacks of AIML